Classic French Onion Soup

 3. Cook onions until they are cooked down by more than half and caramelized (a light brown color) not burnt.
 About 40 minutes, stirring occasionally.

-4. Next add in garlic, thyme, stone ground mustard and worcestershire sauce to the onions.
+4. Next add garlic, thyme, stone ground mustard, and Worcestershire sauce to the onions.
 Stir everything in and saute for 1 minute.

 5. Add in the white wine to deglaze the pan.
 Scraping all the good flavor off the bottom of the pan.